-The WVU Cancer Institute’s mobile lung cancer screening unit, LUCAS, will travel to 42 of West Virginia’s most rural counties to provide lung cancer screening beginning this summer.
+The WVU Cancer Institute’s mobile lung cancer screening unit, LUCAS, travels to 42 of West Virginia’s most rural counties to provide lung cancer screening.

 The 48-foot unit is equipped with state-of-the-art lung cancer screening technology and provides lung cancer screening in a comfortable, convenient environment for women, men, and transgender and gender-diverse people with private insurance, Medicaid, or Medicare.